aadiisk21/my-first-project/ENV_SETUP.md

 ## Overview

 This project uses environment variables to configure backend services, APIs, and database connections.
-The configuration is split into three files:
+The configuration is split into two files:

-- `.env` - Local development configuration (already present)
+- `.env` - Development and production configuration (already present)
 - `.env.example` - Template with all available options and descriptions
-- `.env.local` - Production-ready template with strong security defaults

 ## Required Setup Steps